 How To Clean Your Fuel Filter

-- If there is any gas left in the filter, make sure you pour it out.
+If there is any gas left in the filter, make sure you pour it out.
 For the next step, you will need a pressurized carburetor cleaner.

 Spray the filter with the cleaner and leave it to sit for 2 hours.
-If there is a debris, tap it out and leave the filter to dry for an hour.
+If there is debris, tap it out and leave the filter to dry for an hour.
 After cleaning, put the filter back into the bracket.

 Reconnect the fuel lines and lower your car.
 Reconnect your battery and start your engine.
 Your car should now run smoothly.
 If you notice a fuel spill, you need to check your fuel lines and secure them.

 BONUS: Why You Shouldn’t Drive With Your Low Fuel Light On

 It has happened to all of us.
 That yellow annoying light just keeps on turning on.
 No matter the gas price, some drivers cannot afford to have a full tank all the time.